Louise of France: Adulthood in Versailles

-In early 1748, fifteen-year-old Madame Victoire became "bored" with living at Fontevraud, and petitioned her father to be allowed to return to Versailles.
+In early 1748, fifteen-year-old Madame Victoire became “bored” with living at Fontevraud and petitioned her father to be allowed to return to Versailles.
 After some hesitation, the King allowed her to do so.
 In November 1750, Sophie and Louise followed suit.
-Compared to the success of Victoire, who was considered "extremely pretty", as well as amusing in conversation, Sophie and Louise were less of a success.
+Compared to Victoire, who was considered “extremely pretty” and amusing in conversation, Sophie and Louise were less of a success.
 Sophie was very shy and socially awkward, while Louise's health was weak.
-According to a contemporary, her "head was a little too big for her body", apart from her visible spinal disease.
+According to a contemporary, “her head was a little too big for her body”, apart from her visible spinal disease.
+Her father's mistress, Madame de Pompadour described her as “very short, not at all shapely, [with] features that are more bad than good, but with that a delicate appearance that is more appealing than if she were beautiful”.
+The Duke of Luynes, in his diary, agreed that Louise was “undoubtedly short, but with a lot of character”.

+Among the princesses, only the eldest, Louise-Élisabeth married, becoming duchess of Parma.
+Louise only met her on Louise-Élisabeth's second visit to Versailles in 1752, and she died of smallpox in 1759, on another visit to France.
+Louise-Élisabeth's twin, Henriette, had died in 1752 of the same disease, leaving four princesses in Versailles: Adélaïde, simply called “Madame”, Madame Victoire, Madame Sophie, and Madame Louise, known collectively as Mesdames de France.
+The King referred to them by nicknames: he called Adélaïde Logue (“Dud/Tatters”), Victoire “Coche” (“Piggy”), Sophie “Graille” (“Scrap/Mite”), and Louise “Chiffe” or “Chiffie” (“Rag/Rubbish”).

-Mesdames were led by the third-eldest, Adélaïde, considered masculine in behaviour but also physically beautiful.
-She had a strong personality, reinforced by the fact that, after the 1752 death of Madame Henriette, she became the senior princess.
-Adélaïde was "impulsive", her mood changeable.
-They were free to do as they pleased, without their parents' interference.
-In their first years, they only socialised with a small, select group of people.
-They aligned with the conservative Queen Marie and Dauphin, supporting the power of the Catholic church and that of the royal court over the parliament.
+Mesdames were led by Adélaïde, considered “masculine” in behaviour and impulsive with changeable moods, but also physically beautiful.
+She had a strong personality, reinforced by the fact that, after the death of Madame Henriette, she became the senior princess.
+Mesdames were free to do as they pleased, without their parents' interference.
+In their first years at court, they only socialised with a small, select group of people.
+They aligned themselves politically with the conservative Queen Marie and their brother Louis, the Dauphin, supporting the power of the Catholic church and the supremacy of the royal court over the parlement of Paris.
+They travelled from palace to palace with the court and participated in representation.
+Louise was an excellent and admired horse rider, who often accompanied her father on his hunts.

 While the timid Victoire and Sophie accepted the dominance of Adélaïde, Louise, considered more intelligent than any of them, struggled.
-A "fiery and passionate" person, she spent her first years back in Versailles with enjoying the luxuries of the court, indulging in straining exercise and in food and dresses.
-In these early years, she was seen as "the most wordly, beyond comparison" of Mesdames.
-The memoirs of Madame de Boigne claim that she had left Versailles at night, she reportedly asked, "With whom?"
+A “fiery and passionate” person, she spent her first years in Versailles with enjoying the luxuries of the court, indulging in straining exercise, food, and dresses.
+In these early years, she was seen as “the most wordly, beyond comparison” of Mesdames, described as “very pretty, cheerful, and witty”.
+Adèle d'Osmond, Madame de Boigne claims in her memoirs that when she heard that Louise had left Versailles at night (to join a convent), she asked, “With whom?”, implying that she may have eloped with a man.